Single-Leg Revenue Management with Advice: Missing Proofs of Section

 \begin{proof} Property (1) follows directly from the definition of protection level $R(k)$.
 Property (2) follows from the fact that once the trigger $\delta$ is set to be 1, then the `If' condition in step 2 is never satisfied.
-Furthermore, property (1), in conjunction with $q(\tau)_j \leq Q_j'$ for all $j \in [m]$, implies that the smallest index $i$ that satisfies $q(\tau)_i > R(k)_i$ is strictly greater than $k$ for all $k \in [m]$.
+Property (3) follows from the fact that Property (1), in conjunction with $q(\tau)_j \leq Q_j'$ for all $j \in [m]$, implies that the smallest index $i$ that satisfies $q(\tau)_i > R(k)_i$ is strictly greater than $k$ for all $k \in [m]$.
 Hence, the value of $k$ increases by at least 1 in every iteration of the loop in step~2.
-Finally, the termination condition of the loop in step~2 implies that $q(\tau)_j \leq R(k^*)_j$ for all $j \in [m]$. \end{proof}
+Property (4) follows because the termination condition of the loop in step~2 implies that $q(\tau)_j \leq R(k^*)_j$ for all $j \in [m]$. \end{proof}

-Before moving onto the consistency and competitiveness properties of Algorithm~\ref{alg:opt-alg}, it would be useful to provide an alternative characterization of the LHS of the constraints in \ref{LP} in terms of the protection levels.
+Before moving onto the consistency and competitiveness properties of Algorithm~\ref{alg:opt-alg}, we note a useful algebraic manipulation that will find repeated use in our proof.